Methodology and transparency note

 Hotspots are the most consequence-focused layer.
 They combine nearby rainfall, nearby radar, nearby station nowcast when available, catchment wetness, hotspot category, terrain and runoff susceptibility, and river or dam context where relevant.

-Freshness and source status
+Freshness, saved copies, and source status

 The dashboard separates three different ideas: